47degrees/fp-with-arrow-videos/Functor.md

 ```

 ^ So, after having that abstract declaration, we can make it concrete afterwards.
-^ On this example we're fixing the abstract behavior for two different data types: `Option` and `Try`.
+^ On this example, we're fixing the abstract behavior for two different data types: `Option` and `Try`.
-^ The moment to make your program concrete and fix it to a given type is basically when you're providing the implementation details.
+^ The moment you make your program concrete and fix it to a given type is basically when you're providing the implementation details.
 So you'll do it when you want to finally run your program.
-^ Any point in time before that, your program will be completely abstract, and you'll be highly interested on keeping that fact as long as possible.
+^ Any point in time prior to that, your program will be completely abstract, and you'll be highly interested in keeping it that way for as long as possible.

 ---

 # Functor :: Option<Functor>

-Here you have an example on how to map over some Optional data.
+Here you have an example of how to map over some Optional data.

 ```kotlin
 import arrow.*